CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

-- The statement preview page now presents HTML as it would show in IDE
+- The statement preview page now presents HTML as it would show in the CodinGame IDE

 ## 3.15.2